chipheo00/wealth-vn/docusaurus/docs/development/goals/goal-details-page.md

     - In years period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of years).
     - In all period, the projected line will be show the projected value depend on period selected, and the compounding formula for date(end of all).
     - The last point's projected value on chart = the Projected future value in Overview card and Projected future value should be changed following the time period selected.
-  - Actual line:
+  - **Actual line**:
     - Show the actual value depend on period selected.
     - In chart, the current week, month or year value should be equal Current Progress value in Overview card.
-    - In chart, actual line start on goal start date (initial value = initialContribution) and end on goal due date(value =real contributed value from allocations).
+    - In chart, actual line start on goal start date (initial value = `initialContribution`) and end on current date.
-    - In weeks period, the actual line will be show the actual value depend on period selected(end of weeks).
-    - In months period, the actual line will be show the actual value depend on period selected(end of months).
-    - In years period, the actual line will be show the actual value depend on period selected(end of years).
-    - In all period, the actual line will be show the actual value depend on period selected(end of all).
+    - Actual Value = Initial Contribution + (Account Growth × Allocation %).
-    - The last point's actual value on chart = the Current Progress value in Overview card.
+    - The last point's actual value on chart = the Current Progress value in Overview card (logic ensures consistency).
   - Chart progress status.
-We have status for goal is on track or off track. the logic is. if today's actual contributed value > projected value -> goal is on track. else goal is off track.
-The color of actual line will be green if goal is on track and red if goal is off track.
+We have status for goal is on track or off track.
+The logic is: `if today's actual value >= projected value -> goal is on track`.
+The color of actual line will be green if on track and red/amber if off track.

-- Overview card:
+- **Overview card**:
-  - Target Amount: Large display of the goal's target.
+  - **Target Amount**: Large display of the goal's target.
-  - Current Progress: Percentage completion and current contributed value.
+  - **Current Progress**: Percentage completion and current contributed value (Total Value).
-  - Metrics Grid: Compact 2x2 grid showing:
+  - **Metrics Grid**: Compact 2x2 grid showing:
-    - Monthly Investment (Calculate by goal duration, target amount, and return rate)
-    - Target Return Rate (User input)
-    - Time Remaining (Calculate by goal start date and due date and consider today to let user know how many time remaining to reach the goal)
-    - Projected Future Value (Calculate by goal duration, target amount, and return rate)
+    - **Monthly Investment (DCA)**: The monthly contribution amount set on the goal.
+    - **Target Return Rate**: User input annual return rate.
+    - **Time Remaining**: Calculated time until proper Due Date.
+    - **Projected Future Value**: Value calculated using daily compounding of contributions at the selected period end date.

  Example:
-  - This is example of goal: Mua nha, 1000000000, 8%, 5 year, 1/1/2025, 1/1/2030
+  - This is example of goal: Mua nha, 1,000,000,000, 8%, 5 year, 1/1/2025, 1/1/2030, Initial 200,000,000.
-  - The monthly investment will be 16,917,491.49.
+  - The system back-calculates the required daily investment to bridge the gap between (Initial + Growth) and Target.
-  - The projected future value will be 1,000,000,000 for period 'Al time'(This value should be reuse the last value in chart at the same time period).
-When user change the time period, the projected future value will be updated based on the selected time period.
+  - The projected future value displayed will be the Target Amount minus the projected growth of the Initial Principal (since projection line tracks contributions).
-  - Current Progress ( 13.7% - 137,335,735.3 ) Current progress is the percentage of the goal's target amount that has been invested.
-The contributed value is the total amount that has been invested.
+  - Current Progress shows the Total Actual Value (Initial + Growth).

 ## Page Structure